weblate/ns8-samba/README.md

 - The NS7 DC role is transferred to NS8 by copying `/var/lib/samba` dir
   contents.
 The NS7 file-server role can be transferred to NS8 too.
+- If file-server role is migrated, the host name is retained as a NetBIOS alias and a DNS CNAME record, pointing to the DC host name.
 - The migration procedure synchronizes the existing Posix ACLs of shared folders.
 A special backward-compatible configuration is applied to shares created by the migration procedure.
 The `samba-reset-acls`